What's Included in the Price

 - Cleanup and waste disposal

 Waterproofing is separate and must happen first.
-Under AS 3740, wet areas require waterproofing by a licensed waterproofer before any tiles are laid.
+Under AS 3740:2021, wet areas require waterproofing by a licensed waterproofer before any tiles are laid.
+The membrane must pass a hold-point inspection before your tiler can start.

 What Affects the Cost

 - Bathroom size and scope.
-Small ensuites cost less overall but more per square metre.
-Full floor-to-ceiling tiling of a family bathroom is more material and labour.
+Small ensuites cost less overall but more per square metre due to the higher ratio of cuts to open runs.
+Full floor-to-ceiling tiling of a family bathroom adds significant material and labour.

 - Tile type.
-Ceramic and basic porcelain are the most affordable.
-Natural stone is less common in Adelaide than in Sydney or Melbourne but appears in heritage home restorations.
-Large-format tiles are growing in popularity.
+Ceramic subway tiles ($20–$40/m2 supply) and basic porcelain ($40–$80/m2) are the most affordable.
+Large-format porcelain is growing in popularity across Adelaide.
+Natural stone is less common here than in Sydney or Melbourne but appears in heritage home restorations at $80–$200+/m2.
+Beaumont Tiles is headquartered in Adelaide and operates multiple showrooms across the city, including Melrose Park and Mile End.

 - Reactive clay soils.
-Parts of Adelaide sit on reactive clay (Salisbury, Elizabeth, parts of the southern suburbs).
+Parts of Adelaide sit on reactive clay.
 Slab movement from seasonal moisture changes can crack tiles and grout lines.
-If your home has a history of slab movement, discuss flexible adhesives and additional movement joints with your tiler.
+In reactive clay areas, your tiler should use flexible adhesive and install additional movement joints to accommodate slab movement.
+This adds a modest material premium but prevents cracked tiles within the first few years.

 - Old tile removal.
 Removing existing tiles adds $25–$50/m2.
-In older Adelaide homes with original encaustic or concrete tiles, removal can be more labour-intensive if tiles are set in a thick mortar bed.
+In older Adelaide homes with original encaustic or concrete tiles set in thick mortar beds, removal is more labour-intensive ($40–$65/m2) and the substrate underneath often needs significant repair.

-- Heritage considerations.
-Adelaide has a large stock of character homes (1880s–1930s) in suburbs like Norwood, Unley, Prospect, and Goodwood.
-Some have original encaustic tile floors that homeowners want to preserve or replicate.
-Replicating heritage tile patterns is specialist work and costs more than standard tiling.
+- Heritage tile replication.
+Adelaide has a large stock of character homes with original encaustic or tessellated tile floors.
+Replicating heritage tile patterns with reproduction tiles is specialist work, typically quoted by the project rather than by the square metre, and costs significantly more than standard tiling.

 - Substrate condition.
 Older rendered brick walls need assessment.
-If render is loose or sandy, it must be removed and replaced before tiling.
+If the lime render is loose or sandy, it must be stripped and replaced before tiling.
+Properties built before 1950 often need an extra day of preparation for wall correction alone.

 Adelaide-Specific Considerations